opiy-org/asterisk-ari-php/README.md

     to make sure it will work.
     Alternatively you can set generic compiler flags at your own risk.

-If you choose to write a local app (see examples/ExampleLocalApp), Messages from Asterisk will be mapped onto ARI specific message objects and are easy to access/handle.
-No need to touch any JSON!
-I already did the work for you :)

 ## How to use
 Two examples can be found in the example directory.

 Basically there are two possibilities to handle incoming events from Asterisk, depending on what you would like to do with them:

-* To write a local standalone script for simple event handling (like in ExampleLocalApp)
+* Write a class for local event handling (like in ExampleLocalApp)
-* Pass events to a remote app, e.g. if you are wrapping Asterisk with an own RESTful Interface (like with example_worker_remote_app)
+* Pass events to a remote app, e.g. if you are wrapping Asterisk with an own REST Interface (like with example_worker_remote_app)

 Now, how should we handle events, that are sent to our WebSocketClient workers?